jgcarmona-com/mermaid-playground/uml/component-diagrams/component-diagram-basics.md

 Component diagrams are used to show the structure of a software system, including how components are connected and interact with each other.

+# NOTE:
+Mermaid does not have a specific type of diagram to represent UML component diagrams directly.
+However, it is possible to use flowcharts and subgraphs in Mermaid to simulate component-based diagrams.
+The representation might not fully capture UML-specific semantics like ports, interfaces, and dependencies but serves as a good visual aid for component interactions and structure.

 ## Component Diagram: E-commerce Application

 ```mermaid